Does NSFAS Pay If Fail?

 How To Apply For NSFAS

 The NSFAS applications are done online on the official website of the NSFAS agency.
-NSFAS application procedure is simple and straightforward.
+NSFAS application procedure is straightforward.
 Follow the steps below to apply for NSFAS;

 • Go to www.nsfas.org.za,NSFAS official website and click on the ‘myNSFAS’ tab.